mistidinzy/ReadingNotes/growthmindset.md

 Growth mindset is like a muscle, it requires ongoing maintenance and practice in order to avoid falling into a fixed mindset.

 ## How can you help yourself get into a growth mindset and stay there?
-**1. Practice self-awareness, be critical of yourself.
+**1. Practice self-awareness.
+Be critical of yourself.
 Record everything!**
   - What do you want to be proud of?
 What are you not so proud of?
   - What worked?
 What didn't?
   - What else can I try?
 Set SMART goals.